‘Dexter’ Is ‘Not Dead,’ According To Series Star Michael C. Hall

 Season one of Dexter currently holds a critical score of 82 percent and an impressive audience score of 96 percent.

-On the other hand, the series finale of Dexter drew a reported 2.8 million viewers, the highest ratings in the history of the show’s approximate seven year run.
+On the other hand, the series finale of Dexter drew a reported 2.8 million viewers, the highest ratings in the history of the show’s approximate seven-year run.
 Such high viewership may seem enticing to network executives as well as cast and crew members of the series.

 Michael C. Hall is open to the idea of a #Dexter reboot: “It’s an amazing world, and he’s not dead” https://t.co/tAR1dRNYZU pic.twitter.com/14JOdK2fnz